Vardot/varbase_components/components/organisms/media-header/README.md

 ## Properties:
 * `media_type`: Media entity type. (image, video, remote_video).
 * `provider`: Video provider for remote videos. (youtube, video).
-* `utility_classes`: An array of utility classes.
+* `media_header_utility_classes`: An array of utility classes.
 Use to add extra Bootstrap utility classes or custom CSS classes over to this to this component.

 ## Attributes:
 * N/A